Sanjeev-8205/ga4_dataset-bigquery-analytics/sql/Readme.md

 - `dq/` (saved queries)

 ### Notes
-- All the transformations are done in BIgQuery SQL.
+- All the transformations are done in BigQuery SQL.
 - The mart layer layer serves as the single source of truth for the dashboards.